achievements-app/psn-api/CONTRIBUTING.md

 ## Local development

-Start a local dev server in watch mode with `yarn dev`.
+This package uses [dts-cli](https://github.com/weiran-zsd/dts-cli), a fork of tsdx.
+Local dev with watch mode can be enabled with `yarn dev`.

-There is a dev playground set up in _src/\_\_dev-playground.ts_.
-When changes are made to this file, you will see updates in your terminal.

 Tests can be executed using `yarn test`.